maximforever/purple-spring-meadow-2934/README.md

 * The components are tightly coupled; selecting a row in the MUI table affects labels in `ListControls`.
 Using React context will help a lot with this.
 Currently `App.tsx` is still managing all the data.
 * I don't show errors or a Complete state (though it's visible in Dev Tools)
 * There's no optimistic data rendering
-* Although there's a helpful `useApi` hook, I wrote my own logic for loading/error states in `App.tsx` because the useEffect in the hook runs immediately.
+* Although there's a helpful `useApi` hook, I wrote my own logic for loading/error states in `App.tsx` because the useEffect in the hook runs immediately
+* The UI is pretty basic, and the colors are not great (ex: color contrast on hover).
+Anything actionable is just orange.

 ## Assumptions